arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 ### Board Connectors

-Connectors of the Nano Connector Carrier are placed on the top side of the board, their placement can be seen in the figure below; all the dimensions are in mm.
+The Nano Connector Carrier's connectors are placed on the top side of the board, as shown in the figure below; all the dimensions are in mm.

 ![Mechanical View of Nano Connector Carrier's Connectors](assets/connectors-rect.png)